Astragalus purshii: Cultivation

 Astragalus purshii is cultivated as an ornamental plant.
 It is an excellent rock garden plant, as a serial ephemeral species, and an addition to municipal and agency sustainable landscape and restoration projects.
 It is also a component for reclamation projects.

 Seeds do not require stratification and are tolerant of low precipitation and drought (municipal landscaping candidate to reduce water usage).
-Plants are hardy to -33F.
+Plants are hardy to −33 °F.